River Clyde

-The River Clyde (Abhainn Chluaidh, /gd/) is a major river of western Scotland and the third-longest in the country at about 170 km in length.
+The River Clyde (/klaɪd/; Abhainn Chluaidh, /gd/) is a major river of western Scotland and the third-longest in the country at about 170 km in length.
 Its river network extends to 4,244 km and drains a basin of 1,903 km^{2}, expanding to 3,854 km^{2} when the Clyde estuary system with the Kelvin, White Cart, Black Cart and Leven is included.
 Around 1.79 million people, 33.8% of Scotland's population, live within this catchment.
-The river rises in the Lowther Hills and flows north-west through South Lanarkshire and Glasgow before entering the Firth of Clyde.
+The river rises in the Lowther Hills and flows north-west through South Lanarkshire and Glasgow before deepening into the Firth of Clyde past the Tail of the Bank off Greenock.

+Shoals and shallows meant only small vessels could use the river, and in 1688 Glasgow merchants built Port Glasgow 5.4 km upriver for seagoing ships.
 From the late 18th century the upper estuary and river through Glasgow were systematically engineered using groynes, longitudinal training walls and continuous dredging, and by removing rocky obstructions such as a large part of the Elderslie Rock.
-This was done to enable ocean-going access and support Glasgow's rise as a world centre of shipbuilding and marine engineering in the 19th and 20th centuries.
+This enabled ocean-going access and supported Glasgow's rise as a world centre of shipbuilding and marine engineering in the 19th and 20th centuries.

-Since the later 20th century commercial deep-water functions have migrated down the estuary to naturally deep sites at Greenock, Finnart and Hunterston, while the upper river corridor has seen major regeneration in Glasgow.
+Greenock Ocean Terminal brought container shipping to the Clyde in 1969, and most commercial deep-water functions migrated down the estuary, while the upper river corridor has seen major regeneration in Glasgow.
 Environmental quality has improved from historic industrial lows, though legacy contaminants and periodic low-oxygen episodes in the outer firth have been reported.

 Etymology

 The earliest attested form of the name Clyde is Klōta, recorded by the 2nd-century geographer Ptolemy in his Geographia (Book II, Chapter 3, §2).
 The river appears as Clota in the work of the Roman historian Tacitus, referring to the Firth of Clyde in his account of Agricola's campaigns (Agricola, ch.
 23).
 Among Brittonic-speaking inhabitants, the river was known as Clut or Clud, forms preserved in the medieval names Alt Clut ("Rock of the Clyde", i.e. Dumbarton) and Ystrad Clud ("Valley of the Clyde", Strathclyde).
 The modern form Clyde derives from these Brittonic names, later passing through Gaelic as Cluaidh.

-Scholars such as W. J. Watson, Alan G. James, and Ranko Matasović connect the hydronym with a Common Brittonic or Proto-Celtic root Cloutā / Clōtā associated with "washing" or "cleansing"; compare the Indo-European root klū- "wash, clean", also seen in Latin cluēre "to cleanse, purify".
+W. J. Watson, Alan G. James, and Ranko Matasović connect the hydronym with a Common Brittonic or Proto-Celtic root Cloutā / Clōtā associated with "washing" or "cleansing"; compare the Indo-European root klū- "wash, clean", also seen in Latin cluēre "to cleanse, purify".
 Modern Scottish place-name authorities likewise interpret Clota as "the cleanser" or "the pure one."
 Watson argued in 1926 that Clota was originally the name of a river goddess personifying the Clyde.
 Later writers on Celtic religion, such as James MacKillop, note this as a plausible but speculative interpretation, consistent with the wider tradition of rivers in Celtic Europe being associated with female tutelary deities, however no direct inscriptions or contemporary evidence for a goddess named Clota survive.